finos/FDC3/docs/api/supported-platforms.md

 ## Hybrid

 In a hybrid application, a standalone native application incorporates a web view, within which a web application runs.
 This may be considered a special case of the web platform where all platform-provider requirements for web applications must be satisfied, but it is the responsibility of the associated native application, rather than a platform provider, to ensure they are fulfilled.
-This may be achieved, for example, by injecting an implementation of the DesktopAgent API and ensuring that it is accessible at the usual location, `window.fdc3`.
+This may be achieved via either of the defined web interfaces, i.e. by injecting an implementation of the DesktopAgent API at `window.fdc3` or via the FDC3 Web Connection Protocol (`postMessage`).

 ## Compliance